calebtuttle/two-party-ecdsa-deterministic/README.md

 - Ensuring that for a given message and private key, the generated signature is always the same.

 This is especially relevant in **threshold or multi-party settings**, where securely generating and coordinating randomness can introduce complexity and additional risk.
-This could also be relevant with use cases requiring deterministic signatures as for credentials.
+This could also be relevant with use cases requiring deterministic signatures as for credentials computation.

 ---